A quick clothing check can be the difference between a fun outdoor adventure or a freezing cold nightmare

 - Base— Silk, polyester or some other material with the ability to wick sweat away from your skin.
 Don’t use a cotton shirt as your base layer.
 It will absorb the moisture fine, but it won’t evaporate.

 - Middle— This is the insulating layer.
 Sweaters, sweatshirts, fleece will all work as the middle layer.
+Wool and cashmere are excellent for this layer.
 It should be snug but not tight.
 Down coats also make a great middle layer in the coldest temperatures.

 - Outer— This layer is about blocking the wind and rain.
 If it’s not windy or raining, a regular winter coat will be fine.
 But if you really want to stay warm, make your outer layer a wind and water proof shell.
 Ideally it should have vents around the armpits to allow sweat to evaporate.